GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 ## Import People in oxTrust

-Gluu administrators can import users from an excel file by navigating to `Users` > `Import People`.
+Users can be imported from an excel file by navigating to `Users` > `Import People`.

 ![image](../img/admin-guide/user/import-people_add.png)

-- Click the `Add` button to select the file from which the users will be imported.
-The supported excel formats are `xls` and `xlsx`.
+- Click the `Add` button to select the file for import.
+Supported file formats are `xls` and `xlsx`.

-- If one field should contain multiple values, provide them in the same cell separated by semicolons, as in column H in the following example:
+- If one field contains multiple values, provide them in the same cell separated by semicolons, as shown in column H in the following example:

 ![Image showing multiple attributes in the same cell](../img/admin-guide/user/multiattributes.png)